Overlap reduction functions for pulsar timing arrays and astrometry: Overlap reduction functions

 where $X^L_{\ell \ell'} = 1$ for $\ell + \ell' + L = \text{even}$ and $0$ otherwise.
 Substituting this into Eq.~(\ref{eq:zz_corr}), we finally obtain the coefficients $F^L_{\ell \ell'}$ in Eq.~(\ref{eq:orfzz}), summarized in the left column of Table~\ref{tab:F_t_zz}.

 To get the concrete plots of the ORF, we take the following coordinate choice throughout this work:

 In these coordinates, the ORF only depends on $\theta$.
 Figure~\ref{fig:g_t_I_zz} shows the $\theta$ dependence of $\Gamma^{t,I,zz}_{LM}$ with different $\ell_\tmax$, where we also show the exact analytical results in Ref.~\cite{Gair:2014rwa}.
-From this figure, we can see that $\ell_\tmax = 10$ is a good value for the convergence for spin-2 GW case.
+Figure~\ref{fig:g_t_I_zz_lmax} shows the $\ell_\tmax$ dependence of the deviation from the exact value at $\theta=0$, where the deviation becomes the largest.
+From these figures, we can see that $\ell_\tmax = 10$ is a good value for the convergence for spin-2 GW case.
+For example, the deviation from the exact value at $\theta =0$ in $L=1$ and $M=0$ is $\sim 5\%$ when $\ell_\tmax =10$.
+In general, the value of $\ell_\tmax$ must be tuned to balance the computational time and the required precision for the comparison with real data, while $\mathcal O(1)\,\%$ precision would be sufficient for near-future experiments.